-This year Council took on responsibility for the popular lpswich Festival following the cessation of lpswich Events Corporation.
-This evolution not only ensures the future of the lpswich Festival but allows Council to lead a whole-of-city approach to the celebrated event.
+This year Council took on responsibility for the popular Ipswich Festival following the cessation of Ipswich Events Corporation.
+This evolution not only ensures the future of the Ipswich Festival but allows Council to lead a whole-of-city approach to the celebrated event.